Illustrated superhero trading card of Annie Easley from The Remarkablz. She has short black hair and a cybernetic enhancement over her eye

 Superhero Backstory

-Annie can absorb and convert others' powers into forms of energy
+Annie can absorb and convert others' powers into forms of energy.

-The dress Annie is wearing is a replica of the computer circuit board found on a famous photo of Annie Easley.
+• The dress: Annie is wearing is a replica of the computer circuit board found on a famous photo of Annie Easley.

 Superpower

-Annie is fighting Supervilians on Saturn.
-Why?
+Why Saturn?
 The Cassini probe was sent to study the planet Saturn including its rings.

 Location